bgleyva3/Ingeniero-client/README.md

 # Ingeniero González Client Application

-This is the client-side application for the Ingeniero González Electrical Products E-commerce website.
+This is the client-side application for the Ingeniero Gonzalez Electrical Products E-commerce website.

 ## Features